-Organic backpacking food is for hikers who want to avoid chemicals such as pesticides, herbicides, antibiotics, fertilizers, and hormones in their trail menus.
+Organic backpacking food fuels hikers who wish to avoid chemicals such as pesticides, herbicides, antibiotics, fertilizers, additives and hormones in their trail menus.

 You must be interested in the healthiest backpacking food to fuel your hard working body on a long hiking trip, or you wouldn't be reading this.

-The question is, where can you find high quality organic backpacking food?
+The question is, where can you find reliable, high quality organic backpacking food?

-To get up to speed on backpacking food, read this.
+To get up to speed on backpacking food in general, read this.

-If organic is on your wish list, rather than a must have item, take a look at Backpackers Pantry.
+If organic is on your wish list, rather than a must have, non-negotiable item, take a look at Backpackers Pantry.

-This company is serious about letting you know what's in each entrée, by providing this list of ingredients in their entrées, organic or otherwise.
+This company is serious about letting you know what's in each entrée, by providing this list of ingredients in their backpacking food, organic or otherwise.

-This on line company has lots of credible, detailed information for you to read about why going organic is a good choice for optimal body function.
+Outdoor Herbivore has a lot of credible, detailed information for you about why going organic is a good choice for optimal body function.